 Code writers must be mindful of this and write code in a way that ensures appropriate and verifiable crediting of off-site renewable energy sources.
 Programs such as community solar, power purchase agreements, and offsite shared corporate facilities are all viable options.
 A leading example is the California Department of General Services (DGS), which manages a portfolio of 69 state-owned buildings totaling 18.5 million square feet across the state.
 DGS entered into two 20-year community solar agreements with the Sacramento Municipal Utility District (SMUD), the city’s community-owned nonprofit electric service, to generate 39 megawatts of renewable energy at an offsite solar farm.
 This agreement is the largest community solar project of its kind in the nation—creating enough energy to power about 8,200 homes per year (about 74 gigawatt hours), according to SMUD.

-Codes that encourage buildings to generate enough energy to offset their entire annual energy consumption can actually create problems by putting extra burdens on the grid.
+Codes that encourage buildings to generate enough energy to offset their entire annual energy consumption can create new challenges by putting extra burdens on the grid.
 How?
-When a building’s demand for electricity during a day, week or year differs from the time when energy is being supplied by onsite or grid-supplied renewable energy, it can create unaligned electricity demand load and generation curves.
-Codes should encourage building designs that address the variable patterns of generation and consumption on the electricity (T24-2019 residential).
+When a building’s demand for electricity during a day, week or year differs from the time when energy is being supplied by onsite or grid-supplied renewable energy, the misalignment of electricity demand and renewable generation can contribute to distribution grid stress.
+This in turn can lead to higher systems costs, indirect GHG emissions, and reliability issues.
+Codes should encourage building designs that address the variable patterns of generation and consumption on the electricity grid (as in Title T24-2019 residential).
+Codes should enable or require one or more of the following: smart building controls that can communicate with the grid, electric vehicle (EV) charging systems or behind-the-meter battery and thermal energy storage.

-- ensure that onsite combustion for buildings is not permitted to exacerbate local or indoor air quality problems.
+- Ensure that onsite combustion for buildings is not permitted to exacerbate local air pollution and indoor air quality problems.

 As we approach a Presidential election year, climate change is surfacing as a key issue.
 All Democrats in the race support recommitting to the Paris Climate Agreement.
 And most Democratic candidates view achieving net-zero carbon emissions as the pathway to meeting the goals of the Paris Climate Agreement.

-Many local and state jurisdictions are already on that path, having already committed to meeting the goals of the Paris Climate Agreement.
-NBI is working with many of them to incorporate these four foundations into their zero carbon building policies.
+Many local and state jurisdictions have already committed to meeting the goals of the Paris Climate Agreement.
+NBI is working with many of them to incorporate these five foundations into their zero carbon building policies.
 However, these forward-thinking policies typically address new construction only.
 In the fourth and final blog in this series about decarbonizing the built environment, we’ll focus on policies that address zero carbon existing buildings.

 by Jim Edelson, NBI Director of Codes and Policy